Consumer prices rose by 8.5% year over year in July as the summer of inflation wears on

 And pay for private-sector workers is also climbing at a pace that is putting upward pressure on prices.
 In the second quarter, wages and salaries grew 5.8% compared with a year earlier, the fastest rate for records tracing back to 2001, although that is still below the current inflation rate.

-“My view is that similarly sized [interest rate] increases should be on the table until we see inflation declining in a consistent, meaningful, and lasting way,” Federal Reserve Governor Michelle Bowman said in recent prepared remarks for the Kansas Bankers Association according to CNBC.
+"My view is that similarly sized [interest rate] increases should be on the table until we see inflation declining in a consistent, meaningful, and lasting way," Michelle Bowman, a member of the Federal Reserve board of governors, said in recent prepared remarks for the Kansas Bankers Association according to CNBC.

 San Francisco Fed President Mary Daly said Sunday that the Fed is "far from done" with its work to fight inflation.
 "Americans are losing ground every day.
 So the focus has to be on bringing inflation down," Daly added.